kinnala/scikit-fem/docs/tutorials/walkthrough.rst

 Postprocessing the results
 ##########################

-We can now visualize the solution ``x`` from the previous section using
+We can now visualize the solution from the previous section using
 matplotlib:

 .. code-block:: python